Chive Flower Buds With Shrimp & Oyster Mushrooms Stir-Fry - Thai

 July 30, 2016

 "I bought a bunch of chive flower in the international produce section because I was looking for chives and they were out so I decided to use these instead.
-I used them in an omelette and found the flavor pretty interesting, but had alot left, so what to do with it?
+I used them in an omelet and found the flavor pretty interesting, but had a lot left, so what to do with it?
 I searched and tweaked the original recipe.
-It is SOOO quick to put together and the results are delicious."
+It is SOOO quick to put together and the results are delicious.
+Asian chives, regular chives, or even scallions can be easily substituted in this recipe with excellent results."

 - Vitamin C - 0.4 mg